Sue Klebold: Columbine High School massacre

-Career
+Writing and activism

-In 2016, she published A Mother's Reckoning: Living in the Aftermath of Tragedy, against the advice of her former husband and her son, Byron, who both objected to the book.
-The memoir ranked second on the New York Times best-seller list and grossed $427,200, which was donated to organizations advocating for suicide prevention, education about violence, and investigation of mental illnesses.
+In 2016, Klebold publicly shared her story by publishing A Mother's Reckoning: Living in the Aftermath of Tragedy, against the wishes of her former husband and eldest son.
+The memoir reached second place on The New York Times best-seller list and grossed $427,200, which was donated to organizations supporting suicide prevention, conflict resolution, and the study of mental disorders.